YoussefAmrElHakerELGamed/E-commercial_system/README.md

 "the time to order"
 here the order class comes into place.
->Order class: having customer id , products list and the total price parameters, having a special method print order info that is, for printing the final receipt.
+>Order class: having customer id , products list and the total price parameters, having a special method print order info that is, for printing the final bill.

 here it comes the MAIN Class for all the hard work
-      first, we make a new cart , customer and there products that is a book product , a clothing product and a electronic product. after that, we follow with printing the program tital and setting the cart and customer parameters in a separate method each. printing the main Manu to select what product to purchase. in the end we confirm the user to purchase or not if yes we print the order and author wise exiting after greating the user.
+      first, we make a new cart , customer and there products that is a book product , a clothing product and a electronic product. after that, we follow with printing the program title and setting the cart and customer parameters in a separate method each. printing the main Manu to select what product to purchase. in the end we confirm the user to purchase or not if yes we print the order author wise exiting after greating the user.

 and in the end that was a quick look at this simple program and think you for your time. 🤝
 >--Youssef Amr--